Salman Shahr

-Salman Shahr (سلمانشهر) (Note: Also romanized as Salmānŝahr; formerly known as Motel Ghoo or Motel Qu (متل قو)) is a city in, and the capital of, Salmanshahr District (Note: Formerly Kelarabad District) of Abbasabad County, Mazandaran province, Iran.
+Salman Shahr (سلمانشهر) (Note: Also romanized as Salmānŝahr; formerly known as Motel Ghoo or Motel Qu (متل قو)) is a city in, and the capital of, Salmanshahr District (Note: Formerly Kelarabad District) in Abbasabad County, Mazandaran province, Iran.
 It is 30 km east of Tonekabon en route to the city of Chalus.

 Demographics

 Population

 At the time of the 2006 National Census, the city's population was 9,592 in 2,605 households, when it was in the former Abbasabad District of Tonekabon County.
 The following census in 2011 counted 8,654 people in 2,560 households, by which time the district had been separated from the county in the establishment of Abbasabad County.
 The city was transferred to the new Kelarabad District.
-(Note: Renamed Salmanshahr District) The 2016 census measured the population of the city as 9,656 people in 3,057 households, when the district's name had changed to Salmanshahr District.
+(Note: Renamed Salmanshahr District) The 2016 census measured the population of the city as 9,656 people in 3,057 households, when the district had been renamed Salmanshahr District.